mm6/ethereum-lab2-hardhat/README.md

 ```

-## Part 2.
-Working with an ERC20 Token contract
+## Part B. Working with an ERC20 Token contract

 1. We begin by following the instructions from Lab 1 and repeated here.
 2. Create a new project directory named Lab2_Part2.